ZhaoZ-2020/GettingnCleaningData_Project/README.md

 meandata[1,]
 ```

-### Reshape the data into long format so that
+#Reshape the data into long format

-### the names of the 561 features are in one column named feature
+Reshape the data so that the names of the 561 features are in one column named "feature"

 I reshape the meandata to long form using *melt()* function in the library **reshape2**, and save the results in a data frame called "tidydata".
 This tidydata has 15480 rows and 5 columns.
 It contains the mean values for the 86 features, for each subjects and each activitys, i.e. 86X30X6=15480 rows.